 - Resources are purchased according to a Collection requirements plan and the annual budget.
 The Collection requirements plan is used to inform and guide budget spending and monitor how successfully the budget was implemented and note any problems such as insufficient resources available for a particular topic.

-- Criteria for the selection of resources, guidelines for handling donations and dealing with queries / complaints about a resource, are documented in the School Library Collection guiding statement and the Library Handbook.
+- Criteria for the selection of resources, guidelines for handling donations and dealing with queries / complaints about a resource, are documented in the School Library Collection guiding statement.

-- Teachers and students are encouraged to supplement the library’s collections with information and resources available from external resource agencies, such as the National Library Curriculum Services (CS), the local public library, and the wider community.
+- Teachers and students are encouraged to supplement the library’s collections with information and resources available from external resource agencies, such as the National Library lending service, the local public library, and the wider community.

 - Student usage of online resources and Web 2.0 tools is monitored to inform collection development and inquiry learning assessment.

 - Our library’s services and operations provide a welcoming learning environment that reflects the key competencies and values of the New Zealand curriculum and the culture, community and “special character” of the school in supporting student needs.

 - The library’s physical facilities are designed according to environmentally sound principles and model sustainability with flexible, multi-functional spaces that can respond to changes in curriculum, technology, student numbers and the community.